 The media company enlisted CodEye’s help with four main problems:

 The first order of business was to fix the retargeting issue, because the team at CodEye knew that their client could be gaining more, valuable prospects for a low cost that way.
 “Getting app installs was okay, but what about the traffic they acquired that didn’t install the app?
 That was the issue we needed to fix first,” says Dhawan.
-They began by building a robust Facebook Messenger chatbot, which became the linchpin in eventually overcoming all four of the brand’s main challenges.
+They began by building a Facebook Messenger chatbot, which became the key to eventually overcoming all four of the brand’s main challenges.

 The news chatbot allows users to quickly and easily get a taste of what the full mobile app offers, all within the familiar Messenger interface.
 Once CodEye had this engaging tool in place, the next step was to expose more users to it.
 They used two simple campaigns to get a solid user base for their bot, and then grew it exponentially thanks to the highly effective Facebook ad campaigns they ran next.

 - Bot links.
 A bot link (formerly known as a REF link) is a URL that doesn’t just send a user to your bot’s Welcome Message, but to a specific part of your bot instead.
-CodEye shared a REF link in their client’s Instagram and Facebook Stories.
+CodEye shared a bot link in their client’s Instagram and Facebook Stories.
 When a user swiped up in the Story, a Messenger chat window appeared.
-Instead of opening the bot’s Welcome Message there though, the REF link directed users right to an engaging message that was relevant to the content of the Story.
-It was designed to encourage users to interact, because those who responded to the bot in that window became subscribers.
-The team at CodEye gained 150 subscribers this way with only $100 in ad spend.
-From there, they moved into a giveaway campaign using Reengage messages.
+Instead of opening the bot’s Welcome Message there though, the bot link directed users right to an engaging message that was relevant to the content of the Story.
+It was designed to encourage users to interact, because those who responded to the bot in that window became official bot users.
+The team at CodEye gained 150 bot users this way with only $100 in ad spend.
+From there, they moved into a giveaway campaign using reengage messages.

 - Reengage messages.
-The team then sent a Reengage message to these 150 new subscribers, telling them about a new refer-and-win program.
-The users were told that if they invited three friends to play tambola, a bingo-style game, with them in the app, they’d earn 50 points towards future play for themselves.
-The next day, they used another Reengage message to tell these same users that if they referred even more friends, they’d have the chance to win exciting prizes like a mobile phone or a car.
+The team then sent a reengage message to these 150 new bot users, telling them about a new refer-and-win program.
+The users were told that if they invited three friends to play tambola (a bingo-style game) with them in the app, they’d earn 50 points towards future play for themselves.
+The next day, they used another reengage message to tell these same users that if they referred even more friends, they’d have the chance to win exciting prizes like a mobile phone or a car.
 Find out how to reengage your users since Facebook's policy changes in March 2020.

 Thanks to the Chatfuel bot they built, the CodEye team was able to solve all four problems their client originally faced.
 Here are the impressive metrics they achieved in each area:

-Result: The media company’s cost per acquisition went from $20 to $0 once there were enough subscribers for the referral funnel to do all the work.
-All told, they gained 194,000 bot subscribers by spending only $1,000 on ads because they were able to harness the power of retargeting.
+Result: The media company’s cost per acquisition went from $20 to $0 once there were enough users for the referral funnel to do all the work.
+All told, they gained 194,000 bot users by spending only $1,000 on ads because they were able to harness the power of retargeting.

 Result: Once CodEye fixed the retargeting issue, they got 25,000+ app installs a month for their client—which was a 40% increase from before—and led to a total of 200,842 installs at the time of this writing.
 The app was well-received by the new downloaders, too—it gained hundreds of five-star reviews within 30 days.